Joint Routing, Resource Allocation, and Energy Optimization for Integrated Access and Backhaul with Open RAN: Results

 The runtime of the selective-reduction method can also be controlled explicitly by setting a limit on runtime.
 At the same time, runtime for local-search method is more variable and harder to control as it iteratively solves multiple simplified problems according to the convergence criteria.

 As such, we analyze the evolution of the solutions over time for local-search method which provides an idea on how fast the approaches arrive at the best solution.
 Fig. \ref{fig:evolution} presents the convergence trajectory that shows the throughput achieved over execution time.
 The results are presented for one peak hour and one non-peak hour of a given day.
 During the peak hour, improvements in throughput are marginal despite long execution times.
-This highlights the importance of imposing a runtime limit in heuristic algorithms so that we can achieve trade-off on computational time and solution optimality.
+This highlights the importance of imposing a runtime limit in algorithms so that we can achieve trade-off on computational time and solution optimality.
 The solution evolution statistics for local-search method is given in Table~\ref{tab:hourly_performance}.
 The metrics captured include the initial and final throughput values, the relative improvement percentage, the time required to reach a near-final solution, and the total execution time.

 The results reveal a distinct contrast between peak and non-peak hours.
-During non-peak hours, for instance, hours 0-4 or 18-21, the heuristic consistently achieves substantial improvements, with high throughput gains.
+During non-peak hours, for instance, hours 0-4 or 18-21, the practical algorithm consistently achieves substantial improvements, with high throughput gains.
 Also, the algorithm converges relatively quickly.
 In contrast, there is little or no improvement in the solution despite extended execution times during peak hours.
-This implies that as the solution space becomes constrained under heavy load, time to reach an initial solution is large and the potential for the heuristic to identify significant improvements gets limited.
+This implies that as the solution space becomes constrained under heavy load, time to reach an initial solution is large and the potential for the proposed method to identify significant improvements gets limited.